 You can clean your condensate drain line yourself between routine maintenance with just a few household supplies and the following steps:

-If a simple cleaning isn’t enough to clear the line, the pros at Frank’s unclog it in no time.
+If a simple cleaning isn’t enough to clear the line, the pros at Frank’s will unclog it in no time.

 3. You have excess moisture in your ducts

+While a small amount of moisture in your ducts is harmless, excessive moisture can lead to high indoor humidity — the ideal condition for mildew, mold, and musty odors.
 In addition to a musty or moldy odor when your AC is running, signs of excessive moisture in your ducts include:

-- Visible mold or mildew on the duct surfaces
+- Visible mold or mildew on the duct surfaces.

-- Water stains on the wall or ceilings around your air vents
+- Water stains on the wall or ceilings around your air vents.

-- Visible condensation on the exterior of your ductwork
+- Visible condensation on the exterior of your ductwork.

-- A noticeable increase in indoor humidity levels
+- A noticeable increase in indoor humidity levels.

 If you suspect excess moisture in your ducts is responsible for the musty smell, a few DIY fixes might help: